Mario Lanza: Serenade

-Personal life
+Personal life and demise

 Lanza's friend Bert Hicks introduced him to his sister, Betty Hicks.
 Lanza and Betty began dating, and the couple were married by a judge at the Beverly Hills city hall on April 13, 1945.
 Later that year, on July 15, they had a religious ceremony at a Catholic church.
-They had four children: Coleen (born December 9, 1948), Ellisa (born December 3, 1950), Damon (born December 12, 1952), and Marc (born May 19, 1954).
+They had four children: Coleen (born December 9, 1948, died 1997), Ellisa (born December 3, 1950), Damon (born December 12, 1952, died August 16, 2008), and Marc (born May 19, 1954, died 1993).

-Death

 In April 1959, Lanza reportedly fell ill, mainly with heart problems as well as pneumonia.
 On September 25, 1959, he entered Rome's Valle Giulia clinic for the purpose of losing weight for an upcoming film.
 While in the clinic, he underwent a controversial weight loss program colloquially known as "the twilight sleep treatment", which required its patients to be kept immobile and sedated for prolonged periods.
 On October 7, Lanza died of an apparent pulmonary embolism at age 38.
 No autopsy was performed.
 Maria Caniglia, Franco Fabrizi, and Enzo Fiermonte attended the funeral services in Rome.
 Frank Sinatra sent his condolences by telegram.
-Lanza's body was returned to the United States and entombed in the mausoleum at Holy Cross Cemetery in Culver City, California.
+Lanza's body was returned to the US and entombed in the mausoleum at Holy Cross Cemetery in Culver City, California.

-Lanza's wife Betty, died on March 11, 1960, just over 5 months later.
+Just over five months later, Betty Lanza died on March 11, 1960.
 The coroner's report stated that large amounts of seconal and alcohol were found in her system.

-Maria Lanza Cocozza, the tenor's mother was named the legal guardian of her four orphaned grandchildren.
+Maria Lanza Cocozza, the tenor's mother, was named the legal guardian of her four orphaned grandchildren.